Website Manager

 Section IV: Weight and field positions of players.

-Section V: Roster and player activation.
+Section V: Jamboree Roster and player activation.

 Section VI: Game day, field specifications and specific rules.